joelbowen/joel-dot-software/content/blog/6-principles-of-application-design-and-software-architecture/index.md

 > Gut feelings tell us something is wrong, or it could just be the Burrito you ate for lunch.

-Early on in the process, and consistently throughout the process of creating a technical architecture, it is essential to write down the things that are concerning and add them to a list, _Design It!_ refers to this as a "Catalog of Concerns."
+Early on in the process, and consistently throughout the process of creating a technical architecture, **it is essential to write down the things that are concerning and add them to a list**, _Design It!_ refers to this as a "Catalog of Concerns."

 Concerns or “gut feelings” help guide the initial straw-man architectures, and help refine or challenge existing beliefs.
 When evidence or further learnings invalidate these concerns, they can be resolved and documented for future readers.